Skip to main content

 How much down payment do I need for a retail plaza in Canada?

-Commonly 25–35%, depending on tenant quality, lease terms, and income stability.
-Well-leased, diversified plazas with strong tenants get the most favourable terms.
+Commonly 25–35% (roughly 65–75% LTV), depending on tenant quality, lease terms, and income stability.
+Well-leased, diversified plazas with strong tenants get the most favourable terms; concentrated single-tenant deals sit at the higher end.

 What do lenders look at most on retail property?

-The leases — tenant quality, remaining lease length, tenant mix, and occupancy — because they drive the net operating income and the debt-service coverage ratio.
+The leases — tenant covenant, remaining lease length, tenant mix, anchor strength, and occupancy — because they drive the net operating income and the debt-service coverage ratio.

 Can I finance a mixed-use retail building?

 Yes.
-Mixed-use (retail with residential above) is common; financing depends on the commercial-to-residential ratio and lender classification, and the residential income can help diversify cash flow.
+Mixed-use (retail with residential above) is common; financing depends on the commercial-to-residential ratio and lender classification, and the residential income can help diversify and stabilize cash flow.

 Is owner-occupied retail easier to finance?

-It can be — if your own business occupies the space, lenders consider your business income alongside the property, which sometimes improves the terms.
+It can be — if your own business occupies the space, lenders consider your business income alongside the property, which sometimes improves the terms and may open government-backed loan options.

 Buying retail or a plaza?
 Talk to us — we'll package the rent roll and lease story commercial lenders want to see.
-See retail commercial options.
+Explore commercial financing, business loans, or ask Maya a quick question.

 MS